 Its labour rating is 'not good enough'.
-None of its supply chain is certified by labour standards which ensure worker health and safety, living wages or other labour rights.
-It received a score of 31-40% in the Fashion Transparency Index.
-It likely publishes information about its supplier policies, audits and remediation processes.
-It likely publishes a list of suppliers in the final stage of production but not the second stage.
-It may be publishing limited information about forced labour, gender equality or freedom of association.
+Little of its supply chain is certified by labour standards which ensure worker health and safety, living wages or other labour rights.
+It received a score of 31-40% in the 2021 Fashion Transparency Index.
+There is no evidence it implements practices to encourage diversity and inclusion in most of its supply chain.
 There is no evidence it ensures payment of a living wage in its supply chain.
-It discloses inadequate policies or safeguards to protect suppliers and workers in its supply chain from the impacts of COVID-19.
+It discloses policies or safeguards to protect suppliers and workers in its supply chain from the impacts of COVID-19.

 Primark is rated 'Not good enough' overall.